matthew-osas/Patients-Hospital-visits/README.md

 ## <font color = red>**Aims**</font>

-It may sound far-fetched to suggest that certain months, days, or hours could be more dangerous.
-Hence, the aim of this report is to analyse UK accidents data to give insights into the following questions:

-* <font color = green>Are there significant hours of the day, and days of the week, on which accidents occur?</font> <br>
-* <font color = green>For motorbikes, are there significant hours of the day, and days of the week, on which accidents occur? </font><br>
+As an analyst within the healthcare industry, my objective is to derive insightful answers to the following questions using the provided dataset:

-* <font color = green>For pedestrians involved in accidents, are there significant hours of the day, and days of the week, on which they are more likely to be involved?</font> <br>
+* <font color = green>What is the distribution of patient demographics within the dataset?</font> <br>
-* <font color = green>What impact, if any, does daylight savings have on road traffic accidents in the week after it starts and stops? </font><br>
+* <font color = green>What is the average wait time for patients before being seen by a healthcare provider? </font><br>
-* <font color = green>What impact, if any, does sunrise and sunset times have on road traffic accidents?</font><br>
-* <font color = green>Are there particular types of vehicles (engine capacity, age of vehicle, etc.) that are more frequently involved in road traffic accidents? </font><br>
+* <font color = green>Are there any patterns in department referrals based on patient demographics?</font> <br>
-* <font color = green>Are there particular conditions (weather, geographic location, situations) that generate more road traffic accidents? </font><br>
-* <font color = green>How does driver related variables affect the outcome (e.g., age of the driver, and the purpose of the journey)? </font><br>
+* <font color = green>Is there a correlation between patient satisfaction scores and wait times? </font><br>
-* <font color = green>Can we make predictions about when and where accidents will occur, and the severity of the injuries sustained from the data supplied to improve road safety?
-How well do our models compare to government models? </font><br>

-Please click on the BigData_&_DataMining.ipynb python note book above to take a look at the detailed analysis.
+* <font color = green>Are there any trends or patterns in patient admissions based on time of day or day of the week?</font><br>